-A 10% variance (i.e. minimum of 50% new conifer leading blocks in the 2010 FOS will be pine leading) is required in the event some FOS proposed blocks are dropped prior to submission of the final FOS due to public input during or after the public review and comment period.
+A 10% variance (i.e. minimum of 40% new conifer leading blocks in the 2010 FOS will be pine leading) is required in the event some FOS proposed blocks are dropped prior to submission of the final FOS due to public input during or after the public review and comment period.

-&lt;sup>35 New indicator in 2010- previous # 49 in SFMP # 1 was Harvest Systems which has been deleted
+38 New indicator in 2010- previous # 49 in SFMP # 1 was Harvest Systems which has been deleted